 The Company's Subscription-Based Services are led by its flagship STEER EV business unit, which allows consumers (typically on a monthly recurring subscription basis) to choose from a diverse fleet of automobiles that includes a range of premium luxury, comfort and entry-level electric vehicles (EV) - without the hassles that come with long-term ownership or daily rental.
 Subscription Services also include health technology services and related offerings.
-The Company has been pleased with the success of its operations in Toronto and Washington, DC as two operational centers with strong utilization and subscriber growth rates, and intends to aggressively expand in North America into the targeted markets that have been identified for expansion.
+The Company has been pleased with the growth and success of its operations in Toronto and Washington, DC as two operational centers with strong utilization and subscriber growth rates.
+Consequently, the Company has further established operations in Vancouver, BC and Austin, Texas, and.
+Steer intends s to aggressively expand in North America into targeted markets that have been identified for expansion.
 The Company anticipates this expansion translating into strong and organic monthly recurring revenue results and ultimately significant year-over-year revenue growth from its business-to-consumer (B2C) operations.
 Following this, the goal is to further expand, in the intermediate term, into electric charging and smart-community infrastructure.